marcusanthonylorenzo/mr-robogers-neighborhood/README.md

 ## Description

-_A practice using for loops and conditional statements to target specific numbers (1, 2, and 3) in multiple integers, to convert them to corresponding string values._
+_This has been a crash course in array methods, particularly: **.push**, **.split**, **.splice** (beyond curriculum), and **.join**.
+It has given me a greater appreciation for organization and TDD as without it, you can make very messy code.
+A practice using for loops and conditional statements to target specific numbers (1, 2, and 3) in multiple integers, to convert them to corresponding string values._

 ## Tests